-In today’s world of genomes, high throughput screening, and microarrays, biological research is interdependent upon computational power.
-The Wackett laboratory strives to answer important biological questions while utilizing the benefits of cross-sectional research at this intersection.
+In the genomic era, with high throughput screening and sequence comparisons, biological research is dependent upon computational power.
+The Wackett laboratory strives to answer important biological questions, which requires the use of computational tools.
 They have a number of projects using the computational abilities at MSI.

 - Data mining of genomes for proteins whose functions were elucidated in this lab.
 To determine function and relatedness to other experimentally determined proteins, the researchers utilize sequence alignment programs like ClustalW and T-Coffee, phylogenetic programs like RaxML and Phylip, and structure analysis programs like Schrodinger and Discovery Studios.
 This computational work allows the researchers to make hypotheses that they can further investigate in the laboratory via detailed biochemical analysis.